 On the other hand, by the same token, blessing is also caused.
-It works both ways, and if the laws of God are followed, i.e., Leviticus 26 and Deuteronomy 28, they will produce the good things.
-In this case we're talking about good health—physical and spiritual.
+It works both ways, and if the laws of God are followed, for example Leviticus 26 and Deuteronomy 28, they will produce the good things.
+In this case we are talking about good health—physical and spiritual.
 If the laws are broken, they will produce the curses.
 And so God says, "See, I have set before you life on the one hand, and death on the other.
 Therefore choose life."
 The choice is there, and that is where Proverbs 26:2 comes in.
-It's just a little bit more specific, but "the curse [the disease] causeless shall not come."
+It is just a little bit more specific, but "the curse [that is, diseases] causeless shall not come."
 Diseases are caused.
 What we have to know is that the blessings are also caused, and over this we have a great deal of control.
-It's in our power to choose to do the right thing.
+It is in our power to choose to do the right thing.

-Let's go to Psalm 139 where we have another second principle that is important to make a part of our thinking.
-I'm going to take off on this in a little bit different direction from what you might think.
+Let us go to Psalm 139 where we have another, second principle that is important to make a part of our thinking.
+I am going to take off on this in a little bit different direction from what you might think.

-Psalm 139:14 I will praise you: for I am fearfully and wonderfully made: marvelous are your works; and that my soul knows right well.
+Psalm 139:14 I will praise You, for I am fearfully and wonderfully made; marvelous are Your works, and that my soul knows very well.

-V17 How precious also are your thoughts unto me, O God!
+Psalm 139:17 How precious also are Your thoughts to me, O God!
 How great is the sum of them!

 This is another foundational principle.
 Not only is each one of us a marvelous individual creation on our own, it is important to understand that we, mankind, do not stand alone from the rest of God's physical creation.
 Not only are we individually an awesome creation, but we have been created within, and are an integral part of the overall whole.